hirosystems/platform-template-stacks-wallet/README.md

 ```

 These communication flows are based off of standards like WBIP and SIP-030 to allow wallets to communicate with apps in a more simplified and flexible way.

-> IMPORTANT: The browser wallet extension template will store the generated mneomic seed phrase in the browser's local storage without any standard encryption best practices.
-If you plan to use this in a production environment, implement secure best practices for the safe encryption and storage of users' mnemonic seed phrases.

 ## Development